bruce-hill/tomo/docs/text.md

 - `text`: The text to be searched.
 - `pattern`: The pattern to search for.
 - `start`: The index to start the search.
-- `length`: If non-null, this pointer's value will be set to the length of the match, or `-1` if there is no match.

 **Returns:**
 `0` if the target pattern is not found, otherwise the index where the match was